Ares Capital Corporation (ARCC) Shares Up Despite Recent Market Volatility

 Hovde Group gave a rating of “Market Perform” to ARCC, setting the target price at $22.50 in the report published on March 07th of the previous year.

-During the last 5 trading sessions, ARCC fell by -1.17%, which changed the moving average for the period of 200-days by -0.61% in comparison to the 20-day moving average, which settled at $19.61.
-In addition, Ares Capital Corporation saw 5.31% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ARCC rose by +0.10%, which changed the moving average for the period of 200-days by +1.30% in comparison to the 20-day moving average, which settled at $19.61.
+In addition, Ares Capital Corporation saw 5.25% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading